coolbeans201/GreatTechBlogPosts/README.md

 [The Importance of Being a Code Reviewer](https://medium.com/expedia-group-tech/the-importance-of-being-a-code-reviewer-fdbd910fbce7) - A good set of practices to follow when it comes to code review.

+[Enhancing Data Reliability With An SLO Platform](https://medium.com/expedia-group-tech/enhancing-data-reliability-with-an-slo-platform-de00249756f6) - SLO platforms are very helpful for monitoring

 ### Facebook/Meta

 [Enabling static analysis of SQL queries at Meta](https://engineering.fb.com/2022/11/30/data-infrastructure/static-analysis-sql-queries/) - A really neat overview of how FB handles SQL linting, amongst other things